LiorAtiya/TeamBall/README.md

 <h3> An Android app for team sports games that connects people. </h3>
 <br>

-**This application is built in the Android Stdio work environment and is written in Java language and uses a Firebase database.**
+**This application is built in the Android Studio work environment and is written in Java language and uses a Firebase database.**

 <br>